Brown hyena: Diet

-Brown hyenas are primarily scavengers.
-The bulk of their diet consists of carcasses killed by larger predators, but they may supplement their diet with rodents, small birds, insects, eggs, feces, fruit (the tsama melon Citrullus lanatus var. vulgaris, the hookeri melon Cucumis africanus and the gemsbok melon Acanthosicyos naudinianus) and fungi (the desert truffle Kalaharituber pfeilii).
-As they are poor hunters, live prey makes up only a small proportion of their diet.
-In the southern Kalahari, species such as springhare, gemsbok, springbok lambs, Burchell's zebra, bat-eared foxes, korhaans, crowned plovers and helmeted guinea fowl constitute 4.2% of their overall diet, while on the Namib coast, black-backed jackals and cape fur seal pups compose 2.9% of the diet.
-They have an exceptional sense of smell and can locate carcasses kilometers away.
-Brown hyenas are aggressive kleptoparasites, frequently appropriating the kills of black-backed jackals, cheetahs and leopards.
-Single brown hyenas may charge at leopards with their jaws held wide open and can tree adult male leopards.
+The brown hyena is primarily a scavenger.
+The bulk of its diet consists of carcasses killed by larger predators, but it supplements its diet with rodents, small birds, insects, eggs, feces, fruit like tsama melon Citrullus lanatus var. vulgaris, the hookeri melon Cucumis africanus and the gemsbok melon Acanthosicyos naudinianus), and the desert truffle (Kalaharituber pfeilii).
+Live prey makes up only a small proportion of its diet.
+In the southern Kalahari Desert, species such as springhare, gemsbok, springbok lambs, Burchell's zebra, bat-eared foxes, korhaans, crowned lapwings and helmeted guinea fowl constitute 4.2% of its diet, while on the Namib coast, black-backed jackals and cape fur seal pups compose 2.9% of the diet.
+It has an exceptional sense of smell and can locate carcasses kilometers away.

+It is an aggressive kleptoparasite, frequently appropriating the kills of black-backed jackals, cheetahs and leopards.
+Single brown hyenas charge at leopards with their jaws held wide open and can tree adult male leopards.
 They have been observed treeing leopards even when no kill was in contention.
 In the Kalahari Desert, they are often the dominant mammalian carnivores present because of this aggressive behavior and the relative scarcity of lions, spotted hyenas, and packs of African wild dogs.
 In areas where their territories overlap, brown hyenas may, on rare occasions, be killed by spotted hyenas and lions.
 Brown hyena cubs are also susceptible to being killed by wild dogs and jackals.